Are you stressed?

 In fact, we use Zoom meetings with the lovely gardeners inside our Grow Great Fruit community for monthly Q&A sessions.
 We love that technology can let us go face-to-face with our members no matter where they’re gardening.

 And we’re not alone.
-In many ways, the pandemic has actually helped people to get more connected, more often.
+In many ways, the pandemic helped people to get more connected, more often.
 Here are some examples just from our family:

-• The family elders learned how to use Zoom, and we have regular weekly face-to-face family catch-ups;
+• The family elders learned how to use Zoom, and we still have regular face-to-face family catch-ups;

 • What used to be an irregular dinner engagement with a group of friends has become a regular weekly online card game;